rubyonjets/dynomite/README.md

 # DynamodbModel

 A simple wrapper library to make DynamoDB usage a little more friendly.
 The modeling is ActiveRecord-ish but not exactly because DynamoDB is a different type of database.
-Examples and the [item_spec.rb](spec/lib/dynamodb_model/item_spec.rb) explain it best:
+Examples below explain it best:

 ## Examples